amyo29/beepboop/readme.md

 ### Running the application

-Please run the application on an iPhone 11/iPhone 11 Pro Max/iPhone 12
+Please run the application on an iPhone 12 simulator.
-simulator.

 ### Contributions